 Location options are best left unchanged – Google will automatically select the optimal target audience for your campaign based on location, interest, etc.

 Ad groups determine the types of ads you can run in your campaign and the amount you’re willing to bid on them.

 Product Shopping is the main (basic) ad group that allows you to promote a single product.
 So just select this ad group type, give your campaign a name, select your bid, and you’re done!

 Showcase Shopping allows you to promote multiple products as part of a brand showcase.
-DO NOT SELECT THIS GROUP – starting on 1 April 2021, Showcase Shopping will be discontinued, meaning that Google will stop serving your ads.
+DO NOT SELECT THIS GROUP – on 1 April 2021, Showcase Shopping was discontinued, meaning that Google stopped serving your ads.

 Once you’re done, hit Save and just like magic, your Shopping ads will start popping up for shoppers to see!

 Getting started with Google Shopping - Takeaways

 Google Shopping provides shoppers with a comprehensive and easy way to hunt down the best deals and products.

 And for merchants, it’s a fantastic way to boost traffic to your e-commerce site.
 It can help you generate new leads and drive sales that you might otherwise miss out on.

 The steps in this guide will help you get started.
 Then check out this guide to the Google Merchant Center, which contains handy tips to help you optimize your shopping ads.